beratbagir/AssetManagement/README.md

-# My Dashboard App
+# Asset Management App

-My Dashboard App is a web application built using the powerful Laravel framework, providing a user-friendly interface to manage various data within your system.
+Asset Management App is a web application built using the powerful Laravel framework, providing a user-friendly interface to manage various data within your system.
 This application takes full advantage of Laravel's modern features, such as Expressive Routing, Eloquent ORM, and more.

 ## Features
 - **Simple and Fast Routing**: Efficient and easy-to-use routing system.